sstarcher/newrelic-operator/README.md

 ## Alert Policy
 * Can be created/updated/deleted
-* Conditions not supported
-* Channels not supported
+* Channels supported
 * [Example](./examples/alert_policy.yaml)

 ## Monitor (Synthetics)
 * Can be created/updated/deleted
-* Can't be tied to a policy
+* Can be tied to a policy
 * [Example](./examples/monitor.yaml)